drakesvoboda/4710/README.md

 the paper and then click "delete" to delete the review.
 To insert a review: navigate to "Main Page" and click "View Papers" and then select the desired paper.
 Select three reviewers from the list of available reviewers and then assign them to that paper by clicking "update".
+If a PC Member is
+already assigned to 5 reviews, he is not displayed as an option in the select box

 4. To list all papers written by a single author with a given name: navigate to "Main Page" and click "View Papers".
-Select the author's name from the drop down menu, select "Single Author" and click "Go.
+Select the author's name from the drop down menu, select "Single Author" and click "Go".

 5. To list all papers with a given author as the first author: navigate to "Main Page" and click "View Papers".
-Select the author's name from the drop down menu, select "First Author" and click "Go.
+Select the author's name from the drop down menu, select "First Author" and click "Go".

 6. To list all papers coauthored by two given authors: navigate to "Main Page" and click "View Papers".
-Select the names from the drop down menu, select "Multiple Authors" and click "Go.
+Select "Multiple Authors", Select the names from the drop down menus and click "Go".

 7. To view the pc members with the most reviews: navigate to "Main Page" and click "View PC Members".
-The names of the pc members are listed at the top of the page.
+The names of the pc members with the most reviews are listed at the top of the page.

 8. To view the pc members with no reviews: navigate to "Main Page" and click "View PC Members".
-The names of the pc members are listed at the bottom of the page.
+The names of the pc members with no reviews are listed at the bottom of the page.

 9. To list the papers rejected by two given pc members: navigate to "Main Page" and click "View PC Members".
 At the top of the page select the desired pc members and click "Go".